LogoLitehouseDocs

 Bleeding Edge

 Alternatively, you can build the latest bleeding edge version.
-For this, you need a wust toolchain.
+For this, you need a rust toolchain.
 Please visit rustup.rs and follow the instructions.
 Then, you can install litehouse directly from source by specifying the git repo.

 Terminal